 WAG - Wild Ass Guess.
 A rough estimate based on previous experience, not necessarily based on concrete facts.

-Wall of Shame and Glory, or WoS&G - A monthly thread in the Research & Craft folder where members discuss their writing struggles and triumphs, and post snippets of recent work, for informal feedback or just to share.
+Sharing thread - A monthly thread in the Craft of Writing folder where members discuss their writing struggles and triumphs, and post snippets of recent work, for informal feedback or just to share.

 <wg> - Wide grin or wry grin